wandabwa2004/churn_in_finance/Readme.md

 # Equity Bank Churn Simulation & Prediction

-This project generates a realistic synthetic dataset for customer churn analysis in the banking sector, specifically modeled for Equity Bank.
+This project generates a realistic synthetic dataset for customer churn analysis in the banking sector, specifically modeled for a hypothetical African bank called Equity Bank.
 It includes configurable simulation parameters, modular data generation, and utilities for downstream machine learning tasks—including a full churn prediction pipeline.

 ---